 Dr. Hicks received a dual-title Ph.D. in Social Work (Clinical Concentration) and Infant Mental Health from Wayne State University.
-She is also a Licensed Clinical Social Worker.
+She is also a Licensed Clinical Social Worker and a Certified Perinatal Mental Health therapist (PMH-C).
 While at Wayne State, she was chosen to be a Predoctoral Fellow within the Merrill Palmer Skillman Institute for Lifespan Development.
 She specializes in perinatal and infant mental health, and specifically focuses on investigating resiliency factors and interventions that improve wellbeing during pregnancy and postpartum for the whole family system.
 She is passionate about supporting ways to integrate evidence-based methods into behavioral health settings, ensuring that no family is left behind.
 This not only includes transdisciplanary collaboration, but also promoting interventions that are culturally-competent, trauma-informed and most of all useful and effective to ALL parents and their children.

 Dr. Hicks utilizes a true biopsychosocial approach to her research.
 Methodologies include quantitative, qualitative, biobehavioral (cortisol, testosterone, MRI, EEG, and respiratory sinus arrythmia), and dyadic observations.

 Dr. Hicks is currently a researcher at University of Colorado in Boulder as part of the Renée Crown Wellness Institute.
 She is working with Sona Dimidjian, Ph.D., Zindel Segal, Ph.D. and Lee Cohen, M.D. on a study that investigates if a web-based Mindfulness intervention (MBCT for pregnancy) can improve depressive relapse in pregnant women.